 You might think talking to animals is a bunch of hooey, but that doesn’t faze world-renowned animal communicator Lydia Hiby.
 “I’m a former New Yorker, and we are very skeptical about things,” she said in a phone interview last month.
 In fact, she welcomes doubters because they become her best promoters.
 Hiby will making a special visit to Fairfield in early October for a book signing and pet consultations at Revelations Cafe.
+(Editor’s note: Hiby will return to Revelations Cafe in Fairfield April 12-13, 2019, for consultations and a seminar: 641-472-6733.)

 When she was very young, Hiby would walk with her mom in the Connecticut countryside near their home.
 If they strolled by a pasture with animals, Hiby would always run to the fence and call the horses or cows over to say hello.
 As she grew up, that natural ability faded into the background, and she pretty much forgot about it.
 It wasn’t until she began working at a horse barn and encountered another woman with the same gift that Hiby revisited and developed her native talent.
 Today, after 33 years of working as an animal communicator, Hiby feels lucky that she turned this childhood ability into a career of “being a fairy godmother to animals.”